OnkelTem/audio_silence_marks/README.md

 Open your Audipo player, go to `Menu > Preferences` and click on `Import all marks` item.
 Restart the player.

-It may not work right away due to some issues with paths.

 ## Docs

 ```